wittyCode/ts-orm-benchmark/README.md

 2. add Prisma implementation of repositories for first real comparison of performance
 3. Check and compare with Prisma experimental feature that actually joins data correctly
 4. implement parallelism to be able to simulate multiple clients accessing the db at the same time, at least for READ queries, since that is a more realistic use-case than heavy inserts/updates at the same time - later also parallel inserts can be included
+5. updated_at_utc update trigger in drizzle

 unordered:

 - The current implementation runs into Heapspace memory issues due to the dataset being completely generated in advance and therefore not eligible for garbage collection.
 We could look into generating test data in chunks as we do for inserting.
-- Maybe implement a table with a lot of colums to see how inserts there scale when a lot of colums are involved.
+- Maybe implement a table with a lot of columns to see how inserts there scale when a lot of columns are involved.
 - add Frontend to actually look at results - this will be a fun project to dive into React, Vite and tailwind-css
 - support the following ORMs and query builders:
+- centralize the environment configs for database drivers

   typeorm,
   mikro-orm,